Telecommunications in Turkmenistan: Television

 Previously, all 7 of the national channels were aired on the Yamal satellites for an international audience.
 Since 1 July 2016 all national channels in Turkmenistan are broadcast by the TürkmenÄlem 52°E national satellite that was launched on 27 April 2015.

+IPTV

+IPTV has been developing fast as a cheap alternative to regular television.
+The IPTV service is used by more than 100,000 subscribers in Ashgabat.